Arquelio Torres Ramírez Coliseum

-The Arquelio Torres Ramírez Coliseum (Spanish: Coliseo Arquelio Torres Ramírez) is a sports arena in San Germán, Puerto Rico also known as "La Cuna" or "El hogar del monstruo naranjado".
-It has capacity for 5000 persons.
+The Arquelio Torres Ramírez Coliseum (Spanish: Coliseo Arquelio Torres Ramírez) is a sports arena in San Germán, Puerto Rico also known as "La Cuna" or "El hogar del monstruo anaranjado".
+It has capacity for 5000 people.
 It has recently been remodeled in preparation for the 2010 Central American and Caribbean Games.
 The basketball club Atléticos de San Germán host their home games at the Coliseum.